logoPostPlanify

 API mention/tagging✅ (en_US profiles only)✅ (en_US profiles only)N/A

 Key takeaway: If you're trying to schedule to a LinkedIn Group, stop — it's not supported by any tool.
 You must post to Groups manually.
-And if you're scheduling to a Company Page, you need Super Admin access, and your content limits are stricter (700 characters, 200MB video cap).
+If you're scheduling to a Company Page, you need Super Admin access to authorize third-party tools.
+Character limits are identical across profiles and Pages (3,000), but Pages enforce a 40-mention hard cap and a few post types (reshares, jobs, service posts, events, polls) cannot be scheduled natively.

 Requirements for LinkedIn Scheduling to Work